daq-tools/kotori/doc/source/handbook/forwarders/http-api-export.rst

 ************
 Introduction
 ************
-For enabling :ref:`data-export` via HTTP, just forward GET requests to InfluxDB and let the transformation machinery handle all the rest.
+For enabling :ref:`data-export` via HTTP, just forward GET requests to the timeseries database, and let the transformation machinery handle all the rest.

 :ref:`data-export` means access to raw data in different output formats as well as data plots.